Istanbul Aydın University

 Istanbul Aydın University (İstanbul Aydın Üniversitesi) is a private university founded on 18 May 2007, in Istanbul, Turkey by extension of its predecessor, the vocational college of Anadolu BIL that existed since 26 September 2003.

 The university is a technology center built on an area of 175000 m2.
 Current covered space of 3000 m2 will expand to 30000 m2 when the construction of the technopark is completed.

+History

+In 1995, the Anadolu Education and Culture Foundation applied to the Council of Higher Education (YÖK) to establish a vocational school with the aim of addressing the shortage of qualified personnel in Turkey.
+As a result, with the General Assembly decision No. 106 issued on 26 September 2003, a vocational school was established that was directly affiliated with the Council of Higher Education—the first institution of its kind in the country.
+The newly established institution was named Anadolu BİL Vocational School (Anadolu BİL Meslek Yüksekokulu).
+While the vocational school continued its activities after admitting its first students in the 2004–2005 academic year, the foundation simultaneously pursued a project to establish a foundation university.
+This effort resulted in the establishment of Istanbul Aydın University.
+The university was founded under Law No. 5656 (Additional Article 73), published in the Official Gazette on 18 May 2007 (No. 26526).
+Following the creation of the university, Anadolu BİL Vocational School became part of its institutional structure.

 Faculties

 The university consists of ten faculties.